AshtonSteed/PythonEngine-1.0/README.md

 Other than that, the sub-file chess contains images of the pieces, and the computer can play at a depth specified by key press, and only operates with a basic eval and alpha beta search.

 Its rudimentary, but it was a fun project.
+__init__ and main are both useless lol, just there because I forgot to remove them